Google Ads vs. Meta Ads in 2025: Stats, Trends & What Marketers Need to Know?

 • Testing single-creative ad sets, optimizing for purchases, and using bespoke audiences to get better ROAS are all best practices.

-Strategic Insights for advertisers
+Strategic Insights for Advertisers

 • Budget Allocation: Most companies spend most of their money on paid search and intent marketing on Google.
 They use Meta for upper-funnel awareness, lead generation, and retargeting, especially if they are targeting younger people or are visually driven.